digital-land/tiles-builder/README.md

 To reset the current tiles stored, run `make clean` before running `make application` to start from a clean slate.

-### Running tiles building locally withouot aws account
+### Running tiles building locally without aws credentials

 The above is helpful when running with aws credentials and it will launch the datasette app.
 I have created a temporary solution for producing the tiles locally.
 This is mainly for on going work and should be reconsidered in the future.